What separates the people that see explosive growth with content marketing from everyone else?

 If you’re doing content marketing inside of a company (as a consultant or an employee), you’re well aware that it takes time and money to run the blog, hire writers and pay developers.
 You may be working hard at it, but the results aren’t coming and meanwhile the CMO and CEO are questioning the ROI of your efforts.

-If they pressed you, you’re not even confident you could defend the ROI.
+If they asked you, you’re not even confident you could defend the ROI.

 Or, if you’re getting traffic, it’s often not the right kind of traffic: you’re attracting the wrong audience or you’re not seeing any conversions coming from it.